zmcpheron/clockwork/README.md

 ### How do I get set up? ###

-* Install Visual Studio if you do not have it set up.
+* Install Visual Studio Community 2017 or Visual Studio Code if you do not have it set up.
+Note that Visual Studio 2015 will not work with this project.
 * Clone this repo.
 * Change local configurations that may need changed for your environment.
 * Check CORS access.